-SWEET MEAT SQUASH (C. maxima) This excellent 12-15 lb squash has a slate green skin and orange flesh.
-Flesh has a dry texture and a buttery flavor that sweeten's with age.
+SWEET MEAT SQUASH ≥ (C. maxima) This excellent 12-15 lb squash has a slate green skin and orange flesh.
+Flesh has a dry texture and a buttery flavor that sweetens with age.
 Excellent keeper.
-Thanks to its tender dry texture, can substitute for summer squash in cooked foods. #53606 Pkt (4 g, ~13 seeds) \$2.50
+Thanks to its tender dry texture, can substitute for summer squash in cooked foods. #53606 Pkt (5 g, ~17 seeds) \$2.75 TAHITIAN MELON OG S $\stackrel{\bullet}{\Longrightarrow}$ (C. moschata) 120 days.

-TABLE QUEEN VINE OG (Acorn) (C. pepo) 85 days.
-[1913.
-The precursor of this variety was grown by the Arikara Indian tribe in the early 1800s.]
-Acorn squash, averages 6 in. long.
-Dark-green rind, fine textured, golden-yellow flesh.
-Sweetens in storage.
-Excellent for baking. #53109 Pkt (3 g, ~34 seeds) \$2.50 Tahitian Melon 0G S $\rightleftharpoons$ (C. moschata) 120 days.
 Long-necked butternut type has one of the highest sugar contents of any winter squash.
 The sweet, fine-textured neck flesh is excellent for pies and soups.
-Large (10-20 lb) fruits keep well for 9+ months. #53613 Pkt (3 g, ~27 seeds) \$2.75
+Large (10-20 lb) fruits keep well for 9+ months. #53613 Pkt (3 g, ~27 seeds) \$2.75 www.SouthernExposure.com

-THELMA SANDERS' SWEET POTATO OG (C. pepo) 96 days.
+THELMA SANDERS' SWEET POTATO OG 🖾 (C. pepo) 96 days.
 [Family heirloom from Thelma Sanders in Adair County, MD.
 Introduced 1988 by SESE.]
 Acorn-type squash up to 6 in. long.
 Ripens from cream to light gold.
 Lighter squash color helps prevent sunscald in Deep South.
-Thick, golden yellow flesh with fine texture and superb flavor.
-Sweetens in storage.
-Great vigor in VABF's 2009 squash trials. #53111 (2 g, ~34 seeds)
+Thick, golden yellow flesh with fine texture and superb flavor. Śweetens in storage.
+Great vigor in VABF's 2009 squash trials. #53111 (2 g, ~34 seeds) \$2.75 Pumpkins Pumpkin is the word used to describe a pumpkin-shaped squash, but there are many colors, sizes, and types of pumpkins in the different squash species.
+Generally, Hallowe'en pumpkins for carving are pepo types.
+The best-flavored pumpkins are maxima and moschata types.
+The most bug-resistant pumpkins are moschata types.